AceDataCloud/OpenAIAPI/docs/openai_images_edits_api_integration_guide.md

     f.write(image_bytes)
 ```

-To use Python for the call, we first need to import two environment variables: one `OPENAI_BASE_URL`, which can be set to `https://api.acedata.cloud/openai`, and another variable for the credential `OPENAI_API_KEY`, which is the value obtained from `authorization`.
+When using Python, we need to import two environment variables first: one is `OPENAI_BASE_URL`, which can be set to `https://api.acedata.cloud/openai`, and the other is the credential variable `OPENAI_API_KEY`, which is the value obtained from `authorization`.
 On Mac OS, you can set the environment variables with the following commands:

 ```shell
 export OPENAI_BASE_URL=https://api.acedata.cloud/openai